Muhamed Šefket Kurt

-Muhamed Šefket Kurt (1879 – 21 June 1963) was a Bosnian Imam, theologian and the Mufti of the cities of Banja Luka and Tuzla.
-He is credited with saving the lives of hundreds of Serbs during World War II.
+Muhamed Šefket ef.
+Kurt (1879 – 21 June 1963) was a Bosnian cleric, mufti of the cities of Banja Luka and Tuzla.
+He is credited with saving the lives of hundreds of Serbs in Tuzla during World War II.

-Early life
+Biography

 Muhamed Šefket Kurt was born in Travnik, Bosnia and Herzegovina, then a part the Austro-Hungarian Empire in 1879 to ethnic Bosniak parents.

 Kurt finished the mekteb and began studying in the madrasa in front of his father Fadil (1845–1893).
-When his father, died 14 year old Muhamed went from Travnik to Mostar to his paternal grandfather Ahmet Kurt, an Islamic theologian, where he finished his education and listened to lectures by the famous Mostar scholar Fehim Džabić, mufti and fighter for the religious autonomy of Bosnian Muslims.
-In 1895, after the death of his grandfather Ahmet, he went to Sarajevo and enrolled in the Kursumlija Madrasa, from which he went to study in Istanbul a year later.
+When his father, died 14 year old Muhamed Šefket went from Travnik to Mostar to his paternal grandfather Ahmet Kurt, an Islamic theologian, where he finished his education and listened to lectures by the famous Mostar scholar Ali Fehmi ef.
+Džabić.
+In 1895, after the death of his grandfather Ahmet, he went to Sarajevo and enrolled in the Kuršumlija Madrasa, from which he went to study in Istanbul a year later.
 He studied there for a full ten years and went to Damascus for the purpose of learning the Arabic language.
 Upon his return to Bosnia and Herzegovina in 1908, he was appointed imam and hatib of Hajji Ali-beg's mosque and muderis of his madrasa in Travnik.

-Mufti

 He lived with his family in Travnik until 1914 when he moved to Banja Luka in 1914, where he was appointed mufti.
 He arrived in Tuzla in 1925 and remained mufti until 1933, when he was elected a member of the Ulema Majlis in Sarajevo.
 He retired in 1936.